We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Many companies offer affordable therapy options online, which can be suitable for individuals who prefer or need to attend virtual consultations.

-Some offer subscription plans, allowing a person to choose the number of visits with the therapist.
+Some offer subscription plans, allowing a person to choose the number of appointments required.

 Individuals can also check whether their insurance plan covers telehealth and online therapy services.